 • Do you turn to Jesus Christ and accept him as your Savior?

 • Do you put your whole trust in his grace and love?

 • Do you promise to follow and obey him as your Lord?

 How do we prepare you for these and other questions?

-We ask you to come to our First Wednesday of the month Baptismal Preparation Party (B.P.P.).
-This party is scheduled from 4-6pm every first Wednesday and includes everything from teaching to fellowship to a tour of our facilities.
+We ask you to come to our First Thursday of the month Baptismal Preparation Party (B.P.P.).
+This party is scheduled with childcare from 5:30 – 7:15 pm every first Thursday and includes everything from teaching to fellowship to a tour of our facilities.
 So, if you would like baptism in January for instance, you could choose to come to any of the monthly baptismal prep parties beforehand.
 Also, take note that Godparents are strongly urged to attend.
 Simply e-mail Sara Frances Rasmussen and let her know which month you plan on attending the BPP, as well as the date and service time for the Baptism.

 If I have been baptized before in another denomination, do I need to be re-baptized in the Episcopal Church in order to join Saint Michael’s?

 No. We believe that there is one Lord, one Faith, and one baptism.
 We recognize as valid any baptism of an individual in the name of the Father, the Son, and the Holy Spirit in the one holy Catholic and Apostolic Church.